Hanbin-Liu/sustech-assign/README.md

-# Assignments for some courses in statistics
+# Assignments for some courses in statistics major of SUSTech